AdobeDocs/experience-manager-64.en/help/forms/using/dynamically-select-a-user-or-group-for-aem-workflow.md

 1. Upload the bundle to an AEM Forms server.
 You can use AEM Package Manager to import the bundle to AEM Forms server.

-After the bundle is imported, the option to choose the Java interface for dynamically selecting a user or a group becomes available in for Adobe Sign and Assign Task steps.
+After the bundle is imported, the option to choose the Java interface for dynamically selecting a user or a group becomes available in for Acrobat Sign and Assign Task steps.

 ### Sample Java code to dynamically choose a user or a group {#sample-java-code-to-dynamically-choose-a-user-or-a-group}

-The following sample code dynamically chooses an assignee for the Adobe Sign step.
+The following sample code dynamically chooses an assignee for the Acrobat Sign step.
 You use the code in an OSGi bundle.
 Before using the below-listed code, ensure that the user information (email addresses and phone numbers) mentioned in the code is correct.
 If user information mentioned in the code is incorrect, the related process can fail.

 ```java